-The general fund is presented in the accompanying schedules on the modified accrual basis with the exception of the revenue recognition of the one or more deferred June state aid payments in the current budget year, which is mandated pursuant to N.J.S.A.
+The general fund is presented in the accompanying schedules on the modified accrual basis with the exception of the revenue recognition of the last state aid payment in the current budget year, which is mandated pursuant to N.J.S.A.
 18A:22-44.2.
-For GAAP purposes, payments are not recognized until the subsequent budget year due to the state deferral and recording of the one or more of the June state aid payments in the subsequent year.
+For GAAP purposes that payment is not recognized until the subsequent budget year due to the state deferral and recording of the last state aid payment in the subsequent year.
 The special revenue fund is presented in the accompanying schedules on the grant accounting budgetary basis which recognizes encumbrances as expenditures and also recognizes the related revenues, whereas the GAAP basis does not.
-The special revenue fund also recognizes the one or two June state aid payments in the current budget year, consistent with N.J.S.A.
-18A:22-44.2.
+The special revenue fund also recognizes the last state aid payment in the current budget year, consistent with N.J.S.A.
+18A:22-4.2.

-The net adjustment to reconcile expenditures from the budgetary basis to the GAAP basis is \$776 for the general fund and \$-0- for the special revenue fund.
+The net adjustment to reconcile from the budgetary basis to the GAAP basis is \$1,150 for the general fund and \$0 for the special revenue fund.
 See Exhibit C-3, Notes to Required Supplementary Information for a reconciliation of the budgetary basis to the modified accrual basis of accounting for the general and special revenue funds.
-Awards and financial assistance expenditures are reported in the School District's basic financial statements on a GAAP basis as presented as follows:
+Awards and financial assistance revenues are reported in the Board's basic financial statements on a GAAP basis as follows: